What is Special About Charcoal Sumiyaki Coffee Roasting?

 First of All - What is Roasting?

 The green coffee beans in their raw form are far from ready to be made into a delicious cup of coffee.
 This is where the crucial process of ‘roasting’ comes into the picture.
-Due to the process of ‘roasting’, the coffee beans become ready to be brewed by the addition of hot water.
-The result of this is the delicious, aromatic, and almost magical drink that many of us know by the name ‘drip coffee’ or ‘pour-over coffee’.
+Due to the process of ‘roasting,’ the coffee beans become ready to be brewed with the addition of hot water.
+The result of this is the delicious, aromatic, and almost magical drink that many of us know by the name ‘drip coffee’ or ‘pour-over coffee.’

 Picture of a coffee roaster

-Type or Roasting Hot Air Roasting vs Direct Fire Roasting
+Type of Roasting: Hot Air Roasting vs. Direct Fire Roasting

-The second type, called the “Direct Fire Roasting” is a method where the coffee is roasted using fire from a gas burner.
+The second type, called the “Direct Fire Roasting,” is a method where the coffee is roasted using fire from a gas burner.
 This can be compared to grilling meat on a barbecue.
-This type of roasting tends to result in darker roasts and gives the resulting coffee a stronger taste.
+This type of roasting tends to result in darker roasts and gives the resulting coffee a more pungent taste.

 Picture of a coffee roaster

-The “hot air roasting” and “direct fire roasting” have been the two predominant types of roasting in the world of coffee but an exciting, third type of coffee roasting has emerged and is quickly gaining popularity.
+The “hot air roasting” and “direct fire roasting” have been the two predominant types of roasting in the world of coffee, but an exciting third type of coffee roasting has emerged and is quickly gaining popularity.
 Let us introduce you to - Charcoal roasted coffee.
-As it is evident from the name, this method uses charcoal as a heat source to roast coffee beans.
+As evident from the name, this method uses charcoal as a heat source to roast coffee beans.

 Picture of binchotan charcoal

-One of the biggest advantages of using the charcoal roasting method as opposed to the other methods is the effect of Infrared and Far Infrared Rays.
-Some of us might be already familiar with new types of rice cookers, since they are so trendy nowadays, that uses a similar concept to charcoal grilling.
-Due to the effect of Infrared and Far Infrared Rays, the coffee beans are cooked deeply from the inside and the resulting roasted beans have a plump and fluffy finish.
+One of the most significant advantages of using the charcoal roasting method as opposed to the other methods is the effect of Infrared and Far Infrared Rays.
+Some of us might already be familiar with new types of rice cookers since they are so trendy nowadays.
+They use a similar concept to charcoal grilling.
+Due to the effect of Infrared and Far Infrared Rays, the coffee beans are cooked deeply from the inside, and the resulting roasted beans have a plump and fluffy finish.

 Not only does charcoal roasting protect the coffee against oxidation, but it also gives the coffee a unique flavor that would be unattainable through any other method.
 Anyone who has used charcoal for cooking would be familiar with the sheer richness of aroma and flavor that can come from charcoal grilling.
 Coffee beans that have been roasted using charcoal carry the aroma of charcoal, which can be described as the perfect balance of sweet, smoky, and savory.
-Hence, charcoal-grilled coffee tends to have a strong taste and would be highly regarded by anyone who loves a coffee that is smoky, rich, strong, and savory.
+Hence, charcoal-grilled coffee tends to have a strong taste and would be highly regarded by anyone who loves smoky, rich, strong, and savory coffee.

 What is so special about charcoal roasting?

 The traditional roasting methods have been well established as a tried-and-true method over time.
 Compared to those, the charcoal roasting method is quite time-consuming and can be expensive as well.
-Then why do we still prefer the charcoal roasting method?
+So then, why do we still prefer the charcoal roasting method?

-Far Infrared rays are given off when charcoal such as Binchotan charcoal is burnt ( Binchotan is a type of activated charcoal that is traditionally used in Japanese cooking and is also known as white charcoal).
+Far Infrared rays are given off when charcoal such as Binchotan charcoal is burnt (Binchotan is a type of activated charcoal traditionally used in Japanese cooking and is also known as white charcoal).
 Far infrared rays have the property of being easily absorbed by substances other than metals.
-This tendency of Far Infrared rays to be easily absorbed by the coffee beans makes the heat reach the center of the beans, resulting in plump coffee beans that are baked uniformly throughout its body.
-As we can imagine, when each bean has been uniformly baked with a fluffy finish, a cup of coffee brewed from this roast would have a balanced, well-rounded taste and flavor profile, as well as a smooth mouth-feel.
+This tendency of Far Infrared rays to be easily absorbed by the coffee beans makes the heat reach the center of the beans, resulting in plump coffee beans that are baked uniformly throughout their body.
+As we can imagine, when each bean has been uniformly baked with a fluffy finish, a cup of coffee brewed from this roast would have a balanced, well-rounded taste and flavor profile, as well as a smooth mouth feel.